 You become a basic member once you sign up for the program, and you earn elite status with nights stayed or points accumulated.
 If you host meetings or events that will also move you up the elite ladder faster.

-World of Hyatt members reach Discoverist level after 10 nights, 25,000 points or three meetings or events held at Hyatts.
-Explorist status requires 30 nights, 50,000 points or 10 meetings.
-And you reach the highest level, Globalist, after 60 nights, 100,000 points or 20 meetings.
+World of Hyatt members traditionally reach Discoverist level after 10 nights or after accumulating 25,000 points or hosting three meetings or events at Hyatts.
+But due to the pandemic, Hyatt has cut the qualifying nights or base points needed in half.
+Explorist status currently requires only 15 nights rather than 30, and 25,000 points rather than 50,000.
+And you reach the highest level, Globalist, after 30 nights this year or 50,000 points (rather than 60 nights or 100,000 points).
 Status lasts for a year, but if you manage to accrue a million points you can achieve lifetime Globalist status.

 |MEMBERSHIP LEVEL||NIGHTS||BASE POINTS||MEETINGS & EVENTS|